sankalpsinghcoder-ai/sankalpsinghcoder-ai/README.md

 I'm a student building full-stack web applications and MCP servers while diving deep into networking and automation.
 I also bring a year of hands-on experience in SEO and keyword research to make sure what I build actually gets found.

-- Building full-stack apps and refining workflows in **Antigravity** to ship solid, low-bug web apps through vibe coding.
+- Building full-stack apps and refining workflows in **Antigravity** to ship solid, low-bug web apps through agentic engineering.
 - Studying network architecture, traffic analysis, and system automation.
 - Experienced in SEO strategies, keyword research, and search optimization.